Rochester evolved from Flour City to Flower City to Image City when George Eastman invented a way for the masses to capture everyday moments on film.

 The 3rd & Current Monroe County Office Building

-In 1821, Monroe County was formed, with Rochesterville as the county seat, and the first courthouse was built.
-In 1894, the cornerstone for our third and current Monroe County Office Building was laid, and displays the construction date of all three buildings.
+In 1821, Monroe County was established, with Rochesterville as the county seat and the first courthouse built.
+In 1894, the cornerstone for the current Monroe County Office Building was laid, displaying the construction dates of all three buildings.

-In 1823, Rochester dropped the “ville”.
+In 1823, Rochester dropped the “ville.”
 The first aqueduct to carry the Erie Canal over the Genesee River at Rochester was also completed in 1823.
-The aqueduct pictured above is the second iteration, constructed between 1836–1842.
+The aqueduct pictured above is the second iteration, constructed between 1836 and 1842.

 Jonathan Child House, 1837-38.

-In 1834, the City of Rochester was incorporated, three years after Nathaniel Rochester’s death in 1831.
+The City of Rochester was incorporated in 1834, three years after Nathaniel Rochester’s death in 1831.
 Jonathan Child, Nathaniel Rochester’s son-in-law, was the first Mayor.

 The Flower City